vladipavliv/trading-platform/README.md

 ## Usage
 ### Setup environment
-Install Postgres (essential), Kafka (if you want to enable telemetry monitoring via separate service) and ClickHouse (if you want to persist telemetry).
+Install Postgres, Kafka (if you want to enable telemetry monitoring via separate service) and ClickHouse (if you want to persist telemetry).
 Set them up with the scripts
 ```bash
 python3 ./scripts/setup_postgres.py
 python3 ./scripts/setup_kafka.py